Table of Contents

 What is Dumping?

-- Dumping occurs when a country or company exports a product at a price that is lower in the foreign importing market than the price in the exporter’s domestic market.
+- Dumping occurs when a foreign company exports a product at a price lower than its domestic market price or production cost.

 - Essentially, it involves selling goods abroad at a significantly reduced cost compared to what they are sold for domestically.